olicoding/image-gallery/README.md

 # Image Gallery

 Welcome to the Image Gallery!
-A smooth and modern webapp that brings photos to life.
-It's fast, it's beautiful, and it's built with some of the coolest tech out there.
+This is a modern web application where photos come to life.
+Combining Next.js on the frontend and Express.js on the backend, I'm building something that's both easy to use and great to look at.

+## What's Cooking: Dynamic Admin Area

+Right now, you can check out the [live landing page](https://image-gallery-olicoding.vercel.app/) with a neat grid of photos.
+But that's just the start.
+I'm working on an admin area where you can:

+- **Rearrange With Ease**: Drag-and-drop photos and albums to organize the gallery.
+- **Edit on the Fly**: Update photo details and manage albums in real time.
+- **Stay Secure**: Only authenticated users can make changes via secure login.

-## Built With Love Using
+## Crafted With

-- **Next.js**: Supercharging React with fast page loads and SEO friendliness.
+- **Next.js**: For a fast, SEO-friendly frontend.
+- **Express.js & MongoDB**: Powering the backend to handle data smoothly.
-- **Tailwind CSS**: Making UI snappy and customizable with minimal fuss.
+- **Tailwind CSS**: For a stylish, responsive design.
-- **Cloudinary**: The secret sauce for managing and delivering images lightning-fast.
+- **Cloudinary**: Quick and efficient image handling.
-- **TypeScript**: Keeping our code safe and sound with type checking.
+- **TypeScript**: Code safety first!

+## Looking Ahead

+The plan is to keep making the admin area better with sorting options and interactive features.
+I want this gallery to be more than just pictures on a screen.
+It should be an engaging platform for managing and organising photos easily.

+Stay tuned for more updates as I keep improving and expanding!